Kaytii210/Pwnable/README.md

 <summary><h1>🧰 Pwntools</h1></summary>
 <p>

-[PwnTools](https://github.com/Gallopsled/pwntools) is a powerful library that supports binary mining and automation.
+[PwnTools](https://github.com/Gallopsled/pwntools) is a powerful library that supports binary exploitation and automation.
 Here are some basic commands and techniques:

 ---